Meet the Pashmina Nomads

 Day 5Pashmina goats in Border Village - Chushul

-After breakfast, embark on a journey to experience authentic nomadic life.
-Drive for an hour to Chushul, where Pashmina herders tend to their goats.
-These herders keep their Pashmina goats in sheds known as Lekha within the village.
-Witness the goats in their sheds and observe the natural undercoat of hair that grows on their skin during winter—a vital source of Pashmina wool.
-After lunch, return to Man Village for an overnight stay in a cozy homestay.
+After breakfast, set out on a journey to experience authentic nomadic life.
+Drive an hour to Chushul, where Pashmina herders look after their goats.
+In winter, the goats are kept in sheds known as Lekha within the village, and in summer, they graze in the nearby high pastures.
+Meet the shepherds, learn about Pashmina wool, and observe how it is collected from the goats without harm.
+Depending on the season, you may have the opportunity to help bathe the herd and hold the baby goats.
+After lunch, return to Man Village for an overnight stay at a cozy homestay.

 Day 6Back to historic lanes of Leh